lytedev/dotfiles/readme.md

 order to have your OS-specific applications be configured and common applications configured for the host OS.

-There's a handy `fzf`-based script that makes this super easy (note that you can select multiple environments with TAB):
+There's a handy script that makes this super easy (note that you can select multiple environments with TAB):

 ```bash